GENERIC RN APPLICATION DATES

 - The ATI TEAS exam must be completed successfully (62% or higher) and all copies of attempted TEAS exams must be included with your application including prior expired versions.
 Print free copies directly from your account on the ATI website.

 - We do not require a background check or proof of immunizations until after acceptance into the program.

 - No grade lower than a C will be accepted for all coursework required, general education and nursing, for the associate’s degree.

 - Late applications will not be accepted.

 - We do not keep transcripts or applications on file.
-All application documents are shredded after the completion of the selection process.
+All application documents are discarded after the completion of the selection process.
 If you are reapplying, you must resubmit a complete application with all supporting documents.
 Make sure to keep copies for your records.

 - The acceptance notification process takes several weeks to complete.
 We do not notify all applicants at one time.
 All notifications are sent to the email provided on the application.
 Every applicant will receive a notification.